dacay/eventkit-node/README.md

 - `requestFullAccessToEvents()` - Request full access to the user's calendars
 - `requestFullAccessToReminders()` - Request full access to the user's reminders
+- `requestWriteOnlyAccessToEvents()` - Request write-only access to the user's calendars
 - `getCalendars(entityType)` - Get calendars for a specific entity type (event or reminder)
 - `getCalendar(identifier)` - Get a calendar by its identifier
 - `saveCalendar(calendarData, commit)` - Create or update a calendar, with optional commit parameter
+- `commit()` - Commit all pending changes to the event store
+- `reset()` - Reset the event store by discarding all unsaved changes
+- `refreshSourcesIfNecessary()` - Refresh the sources in the event store if necessary
 - `getSources()` - Get all available calendar sources
 - `getDelegateSources()` - Get all delegate sources (macOS 12.0+)
 - `getSource(sourceId)` - Get a specific source by ID